BCIGRA/json/data/api.md

 POST /api/pull
 ```

-Download a model from the ollama library.
+Download a model from the oO² library.
 Cancelled pulls are resumed from where they left off, and multiple calls will share the same download progress.

 ### Parameters